KFCCrazzzyThursday/optimal-planning-algorithms/README.md

+# Tips for Running This Repo on AutoDL
+First, make sure you're not using machines with the Xeon(R) Platinum 8352V CPU @ 2.10GHz or any machine with less than 90GB of RAM.
+I don't know why, but machines with this CPU often crash.

+If you want to use your own data, download it from [osf](https://osf.io/rqxja) and replace the model directory in this repo with it.

+Before running `julia install_deps.jl`, it's recommended to run:
+`echo 'export JULIA_PKG_SERVER="https://pkg.julialang.org"' >> ~/.bashrc
+source ~/.bashrc
+`
+On AutoDL, running `source /etc/network_turbo` is likely to help.
+If network issues occur, try again later.

+This repo and the README below are forked from [fredcallaway](https://github.com/fredcallaway/optimal-planning-algorithms).

 # Code for "Rational use of cognitive resources in human planning"

 This is the core modeling code supporting this paper: https://doi.org/10.1038/s41562-022-01332-8